 The Barbayiannis Ouzo Museum, located near Ayios Isidoros, next to the actual distillery, highlights the history of the brand and the 150-years-long dedication of the Barbayiannis family to produce ouzo of the finest quality.
 It is the oldest museum of ouzo in Plomari and among the exhibiths one may see the first alembic of the distillery.

 On the road to the village of Playia, the World of Ouzo is the ouzo museum of the Plomari Ouzo Distillery Isidoros Arvanitis.
 The museum presents the 120-year-long history of the brand and the procedure that is followed in order to create the most popular ouzo in Greece, including the ingredients, the facilities and the equipment.

-The Folklore Museum of Plomari is located in the centre of the town, above one of the traditional cafés of the town.
+The Folklore Museum of Plomari is unfortunately temporarily closed since the earthquake of 2017.
+It is located in the centre of the town, above one of the traditional cafés of Plomari.
 The museum showcases the everyday life of the locals during the last two centuries, including traditional dresses, household items and tools of work.

 The Museum of Soap Manufacturing is hosted in the Cultural Centre of Plomari.
 The Poulias soap factory has been restored and today hosts cultural events and purposes.
 The exhibits include tools of the creation of soaps, tags, brand seals, certificates, log-files and personal items of the factory owners.